hashicorp/consul/website/source/docs/agent/basics.html.markdown

 ## Stopping an Agent

-An agent can be stoped in two ways: gracefully or forcefully.
+An agent can be stopped in two ways: gracefully or forcefully.
 To gracefully halt an agent, send the process an interrupt signal, which is usually `Ctrl-C` from a terminal.
 When gracefully exiting, the agent first notifies the cluster it intends to leave the cluster.
 This way, other cluster members